WELCOME TO DRIFFIELD NAVIGATION TRUST

 Assisted by the Driffield Navigation Amenities Association (DNAA) it looks after the maintenance and administration of the Driffield Navigation for commercial, leisure,and recreational purposes.
 In addition to this environmental, conservation and heritage matters receive attention.
 Such work benefits children, young people and the public in general.

 It is important that this work is properly funded.
 Boat owners are asked to ensure that they pay their annual boat fee of £50.00P (all except small craft such as canoes and kayaks).
 Boat clubs are asked to pay a reasonable donation in lieu of individual annual fees on behalf of their members.
-Small boat users are asked to pay an annual donation of their choosing as a goodwill gesture.
+Small boat users are asked to note that there is a fee of £5 per day for the launching of dinghies, canoes or other craft at Frodingham Landing.
+Under 17's no charge.

 All payments should be sent to the DNT Treasurer, Mr Peter Markham at the DNT registered office (address above).